escral/environment/README.md

 ./play full    # full setup including i3, Kitty, wallpapers
 ```

+When running interactively, the playbook will prompt you for your git name and email.
+You can leave them blank to skip git identity setup.

-To configure git identity, copy `config.yml.example` to `config.yml`, fill in your details, and pass it via `-e`:
+To pre-configure git identity without prompts, copy `config.yml.example` to `config.yml`, fill in your details, and pass it via `-e`:

 ```bash
 cp config.yml.example config.yml